 Tractor Accident Attorney in Omaha

-People outside of Nebraska rarely realize how dangerous farming and agricultural jobs are.
-Transportation incidents, which include tractor overturns, were the leading cause of death for farmers and farmhands in 2016, according to the Centers for Disease Control and Prevention, and we have no reason to suppose that has changed.
-All heavy machinery is capable of doing serious harm to anyone in its vicinity.
+People outside of Nebraska rarely realize the dangers associated with farming and agriculture.
+Transportation incidents, such as tractor overturns, were the leading cause of death for farmers and farmhands in a recent year, according to the CDC (Centers for Disease Control and Prevention).
+All heavy machinery is capable of doing serious harm to anyone working in the vicinity.

 Personal Injury Services